 All three elements will pivot individually allowing it to adjust to the contours.

-The micro comb technology guide facial hair to the three cutting elements and protect skin from irritation.
+The micro comb technology guides facial hair to the three cutting elements and protects skin from irritation.

 Braun Series 9 9293S Wet/Dry

 If you need something to shave closer and don’t mind spending close to $250 then the Braun Series 9 9293S is a good option.